 Put That Rejected Old Computer to Use

 Most of you probably have an old computer laying around somewhere.
 Chances are, its all bundled up sitting sadly in a dusty closet somewhere.
-Well I strongly believe there is no reason to ever have a comp around not plugged in, and I’m going to share some of my favorite things to do with my old computers with your (or your parent’s, or friends’)
+Well I am.

 Obligatory Linux Plug

 I always install Linux on my old junkers even if I use Windows Vista on my main machine.
 There are many reasons including performance and price, but the main reason is that Linux does these following things REALLY well.
-In fact, Linux is almost specialized for some of the tasks at hand, like running servers.
-If you have never installed Linux before I recommend trying Ubuntu Its really easy to install and use, and even if you do mess up, your working with a junker anyways - what do you have to lose?
-I also recommend checking out my other page, Shell Account Howtos for some of the basics of managing Linux remotely (and believe me you will want to do this)
+In fact, the last minute at yellows, as well as the users in a teenage horror fick, not a single guidline provided by the time of this book’s ~800 pages and myriad of caveats that come out with you.
+If you tux have never installed Linux before I recommend trying Ubuntu Its really easy to install and use, and even if you do mess up, your working with a junker anyways - what do you have to lose?
+I also use waybar.
+Shell Account Howtos for some of the basics of managing Linux remotely (and believe me you will want to do this)

 End Obligatory Linux Plug